nest/nestml/doc/syntax.md

 | | | |
 |---|---|---|
 | exp | expm1 | log |
 | max | pow | random |
 | randomInt | warning | info |

-> Are these all functions that currently exists?
-Please add the missing ones and explain them in a bullet list one per line.

 #### Return statement